 The infections that cause vestibular neuritis and labyrinthitis can resolve without treatment within a few weeks.
 However, if the inner ear is permanently damaged by the infection and the brain does not adequately compensate, symptoms can persist.

 How is a diagnosis made?

 If you are referred to a specialist by your GP, your condition can be diagnosed based on your medical history, answers to questions about the initial onset of the symptoms and your current symptoms, a physical examination and possibly the results of balance and hearing tests carried out by an audiologist.

 Vestibular neuritis can be treated with corticosteroids (a strong anti-inflammatory medication) in the early stages, and, if necessary, with medications to reduce nausea and the vertigo.

 The treatment of labyrinthitis depends on the likely cause.
 If symptoms persist, a specialist physiotherapist can use vestibular rehabilitation exercises to retrain the brain and improve symptoms (this is called compensation).

 Living with damage caused by vestibular neuritis or labyrinthitis

 If your treatment involves vestibular rehabilitation exercises, it is important to continue the exercises at home for as long as you are advised to.
 To help your compensation process, it is vital to keep moving, despite dizziness or imbalance, even though sitting or lying is more comfortable.
+Moving as normally as possible with short breaks as needed will help the balance system to recover.
 The aim is to return to your previous activity, work or sport, without restricting your movements.